Individual

 Envisioned Secondments

 UMIL (Bonaldi) months 15-21 (4 months) to receive training in subcellular quantitative proteomics.
-P4H (Fernandez) months
+P4H (Fernandez) months 40-42 (2 months) to analyze data and blood samples to identify factors associated with inflammation.

 Recruitment